-Overall responsibility for ensuring that the school meets the statutory requirements of the FoIA, EIR and DPA lies with the Governors and the Chair of Governors has overall responsibility for information management issues.
-They have delegated the day-today responsibility of implementation to the Head teacher.
+Overall responsibility for ensuring that the School meets the statutory requirements of the FoIA, EIR and DPA lies with the Governors and the Chair of Governors has overall responsibility for information management issues.
+They have delegated the day-to-day responsibility of implementation to the Executive Principal.

-All school staff are responsible for ensuring that they handle requests for information in compliance with the provisions of the various Acts, taking advice from the Fol officer where necessary.
-The Fol is the Head teacher.
+The Executive Principal is assisted by the Heads of School and the Business Manager who currently fulfils the role of 'Fol officer'.
+All School staff are responsible for ensuring that they handle requests for information in compliance with the provisions of the various Acts, taking advice from the Fol officer where necessary.